Insurance Discovery for a Proactive Revenue Cycle Management

 Helping Patients Find Eligibility for Assistance Programs

 One proven solution to address the rise of uninsured and underinsured patients is to find additional funding.
 Healthcare organizations are going to great lengths to estimate a patient’s financial responsibility and help them secure funding for services they cannot afford.
-Often, the first step in finding additional funding is determining if the patient is eligible for Medicaid or Medicare.
+Often, the first step in finding additional funding is determine patient eligibility for Medicaid or Medicare.
 After Medicaid and Medicare eligibility is exhausted, organizations will turn to their financial assistance and charity programs.

 Most organizations have contributed extensive resources to financial counseling, which is a process geared towards working with the patient to determine what sources of payment are available to them.
 This often looks like financial counselors being well versed in all the different criteria working directly with the patients.
-Some organizations have turned to technology such as BlueMark’s MAPS solution, which gives financial counselors the ability to plug in information and get quick breakdowns of all the different options available to the patient based on their circumstances and the unique eligibility criteria of the various programs.
+Some organizations have turned to technology such as BlueMark’s MAPS solution, which gives financial counselors the ability to plug in information and get quick breakdowns of all the different options available to the patient.

 All too often, patients presenting as uninsured or underinsured have coverage that has not been identified.
-Our work in this environment has shown us that anywhere from 2% to as much as 20% of the patients classified as true self-pay or self-pay after insurance, actually have insurance or additional coverage that doesn't get identified during intake.
+Our work in this environment has shown us that as much as 20% of the patients classified as true self-pay or self-pay after insurance actually have insurance or additional coverage that doesn't get identified during intake.

 Finding undisclosed coverage can be a near impossible task.
-Many systems aimed at finding hidden coverage rely on databases, clearinghouse, or predictive analytics to find hidden coverage.
+Many RCM software aimed at finding hidden coverage rely on databases, clearinghouse, or predictive analytics to find hidden coverage.
 While this helps, some coverage is missed, or false positives are reported from outdated information, creating unnecessary work downstream.

 The only way to get accurate and complete information is going to the source of truth or, in this case, directly to the payer.
 When we consider searching every patient at every visit across the most active payers to find primary, secondary, and tertiary coverage we are talking about hundreds of thousands of queries per month.
 When you add in retro-active Medicaid searching for the true self-pay population, going directly to payers to search for hidden coverage seems impossible.

-The only way to implement an effective an efficient insurance discovery program to ensure you are exhausting all possibilities of coverage is through automation, but the development and maintenance of the process can put the project out of scope for most organizations.
+The only way to implement an efficient insurance discovery program to ensure you are exhausting all possibilities of coverage is through automation.
+The development and maintenance of the process can put these project out of scope for most organizations.

 The most reasonable way to conduct thorough and accurate insurance discovery is partnering with someone that can leverage their own efficiency of scale to bring the work into scope for many healthcare organizations.

 I will never discount the importance of insurance verification but must stress that demographic and insurance information verification is only one step in maximizing your potential to receive payment for the services you provide.
-Effective strategies and tools to determine eligibility for additional funding and discovering undisclosed payment sources are paramount in your quest to overcome the odds of self-pay dollars landing in bad debt, converting the uninsured and identifying additional streams for the underinsured.
+Effective strategies and tools to determine eligibility for additional funding and discovering undisclosed payment sources are paramount in your quest to overcome the odds of self-pay dollars landing in bad debt.
+This will ultimately lead to converting the uninsured and identifying additional streams for the underinsured.